matteranalytics/matter-analytics-webpage/README.md

 On the contrary, if a Markdown file exists with some `slug` but there is no corresponding item in the `portfolio.projects[]` array, then nothing will be rendered, and the Markdown file will not be accessible to visitors.

-The `projects/_markdown_syntax.md` contains the supported syntax for Markdown files in this repository.
-Avoid deleting this file; instead, delete or comment out the corresponding item in the `portfolio.projects[]` array, so it will not appear on your site.
+The `projects/_markdown_syntax.md` file outlines the supported syntax for Markdown files in this repository.
+This file is vital for future reference, so avoid to delete it.
+Instead, remove or comment out the corresponding item in the `portfolio.projects[]` array, so the `projects/_markdown_syntax.md` will not appear on your site.

 ##### Image Width